University of Montana

 Universidade do PortoThe Universidade do Porto (UP) is the largest educational institute in Portugal.
 With 14 Faculties plus a Business School, UP offers a wide variety of courses.
 31,000 students attend UP, 2,300 of which are international students from across the world.

-Students proficient in Portuguese can study courses in UP’s Faculties of Fine Arts, Sciences, Nutrition & Food, Sport, Economics, Pharmacy, Arts, Medicine, Psychology & Education, and Business.
+Students proficient in Portuguese can study courses in UP’s Faculties of Fine Arts, Sciences, Nutrition & Food, Sport, Economics, Pharmacy, Arts, Medicine, Psychology & Education, and Business, Law, and Economics.
 The Faculty of Arts organizes several cultural & intensive Portuguese language courses for international students, for an additional fee, including intensive language courses and semester & summer courses.
 Additionally, with advance notice, many courses & books can be offered in English.
 Course info can be found on the individual Faculties’ websites at: https://sigarra.up.pt/up_uk/web_base.gera_pagina?p_pagina=1001599

 Housing & Meals

 The International Office (SRI) assists exchange students in finding housing.
 Students can live in one of 6 residence halls on campus, in a flat, or in a homestay.
 Be sure to apply early, because units fill quickly.
+Rates for living in a flat varies based off of location.
 There are several cafeterias on campus where students can buy meals.

 Students will pay regular tuition to UM and their room and board in Porto.
 Residence hall rooms costs €125/month for undergraduates, and €190 per month for graduate students.
 The costs of a rooms in a family’s home range from €120 to €200 per month.
 Food costs from €150 to €200 per month.